awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-platform-update-managed.md

 ![\[The managed updates page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-managedupdateoverview.png)

 1. Choose **Apply**\.
-![\[The Apply Managed Update page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-applymanagedaction.png)
+![\[The apply managed update page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-applymanagedaction.png)

 When you apply a managed platform update outside of the maintenance window, Elastic Beanstalk performs an immutable update\.
 If you update the environment's platform from the [Dashboard](environments-console.md#environments-dashboard), or by using a different client, Elastic Beanstalk uses the update type that you selected for [configuration changes](environments-updating.md)\.